eberban/eberban/books/tour/src/from_scratch/core_vocabulary/simple.md

-As a first step, we can define a few useful predicates using the core grammar that while reduce the verbosity of other defitions.
+As a first step, we can define a few useful predicates using the core grammar that will reduce the verbosity of other definitions.
 For exemple we can define predicates for the OR and AND logic gates of 2 propositions.

 > vari: True if both `[E:()]` and `[A:()]` are true.